jugen667/saturn_translater/README.md

 ## About C
 We are using a sub-set of C.
 This subset is limited by the instruction set of the Saturn CPU.

 More about the subset under [grammar/rules.md](https://github.com/jugen667/saturn_translater/blob/master/grammar/rules.md)

 ## Utils
+Clone the repo : ```git clone https://github.com/jugen667/saturn_translater```

-Fast test file with tree as png and svg
+Fast test file with tree as png and svg :

 ```make clean && make all && bin/saturncc temp/test.c && tools/graph-create.sh```

 # Road Map